 Converting ocean waves into electricity and freshwater

-Using his extensive experience in product development and background in industry, Marcus leads a diverse team of engineers, business development specialists, advisers, and industry partners around the CalWave project.
+Using his extensive experience in product development and background in industry, Marcus Lehmann leads a diverse team of engineers, business development specialists, advisers, and industry partners around the CalWave project.
 He holds a diploma in Mechanical Engineering and an honors degree in technology management from the Technical University of Munich.
-Marcus is member of the American Society of Mechanical Engineers, Society of Naval Architects and Marine Engineers, the Berkeley Entrepreneurs Association, and a fellow of the Reiner Lemoine-Foundation.
+Lehmann is member of the American Society of Mechanical Engineers, Society of Naval Architects and Marine Engineers, the Berkeley Entrepreneurs Association, and a fellow of the Reiner Lemoine-Foundation.

 The CalWave team collaborates closely with the Theoretical and Applied Fluid Dynamics Laboratory (TAFLab) at the University of California, Berkeley.
 TAFLab is lead by professor Reza Alam, who developed the original idea for the Wave Carpet.